 PRPA can receive several applications for new projects in its jurisdiction every year.
-The majority of project applications are for small and medium size projects, but can also include an application for a larger, more complex project.
-New projects undergo a review process that is scaled to the proposed project's activities and potential impacts and can include a detailed multi-level review which broadly includes a technical review of the project's marine and engineering requirements; a qualitative risk assessment (QRA); and an impact assessment which includes the environmental effect analysis and Indigenous and public consultation.
+Most applications are for small and medium size projects, but can also include larger, more complex projects.
+New projects undergo a review process that is scaled to the proposed project's activities and potential impacts, which can include a detailed multi-level review.
+These reviews broadly consist of a technical review of the project's marine and engineering requirements; a qualitative risk assessment (QRA); and an impact assessment which includes the environmental effect analysis and Indigenous and public consultation.
 All projects built within PRPA's jurisdiction, whether they are led by PRPA or another proponent, must comply with federal impact assessment and environmental protection legislation and regulations.

-At all levels of the project level assessment, PRPA staff are engaged with proponents to guide them through the process, make them aware of legislative and regulatory requirements and ensure adequate consultation with Indigenous groups and opportunities for input from the public and impacted parties.
+PRPA staff are engaged with proponents at all levels of the project level assessment.
+PRPA staff are available to guide proponents through the process, ensure they are aware of legislative and regulatory requirements.
+Staff also provide guidance on consultation with Indigenous groups and opportunities for input from the public and impacted parties.

-New projects undergo an environmental review to ensure that the specific impacts related to each project can be appropriately assessed, avoided, or mitigated.
+New projects undergo an environmental planning process to ensure that the specific impacts related to each project can be appropriately assessed, avoided, or mitigated.
 Other federal agencies such as the Department of Fisheries and Oceans, Transport Canada, Environment Canada, Natural Resource Canada and Health Canada may become involved in these reviews as needed.
 At a high level, the project review process for new projects under the jurisdiction of PRPA proceeds in four phases, the Preliminary Proposal, Application Preparation, Project Review & Refinement and Project Development.
+Prior to construction and operation, all projects proposed within PRPA jurisdiction must obtain any applicable federal permits.